A4091/a4091-logic/README.md

 ### Using the latest version of logic files

-When using the latest versions of the logic files in this repository, you should be fine when using all Atmel ATF22V10-10 parts.
+We still recommend the same GAL configuration as with the original logic files.
+While some issues have been mitigated, some signals are impacted by Atmel's pinkeepers that make an all Atmel implementation highly likely to fail due to the voltage drop observed on these signals.

-There will also be a speedup of approximately 14% over the original GAL set.
+There is a speedup of approximately 14% over the original GAL set.